 Minimal pairs.
 We suggest bringing one pair of shoes if you can pull it off, and our favorite travel guru agrees.
 Two if you really need to, or feel that you will want to rotate.
 More than that, and you will find yourself lugging around lots of heavy luggage.
 The typical pair of shoes weighs 2-4 lbs, which means that it is perhaps the single heaviest thing in your bag.
 Compare with a pair of jeans that will weigh in at 12 ounces, or maybe a pound on the heavy side.

 Notice we don’t mention cost, because we don’t want you to skimp.
 Budget $100 to $150 for your Europe traveling shoes.
-It will be worth it.
+It will be worth it, the last thing you want is to pay all the money and take time off for a great trip to Europe, only to have sore feet or shoes that don’t stay dry or hold up when you need them to.